Best Firefox Video Downloader Extensions in 2026: Tested & Ranked

-Downloading videos using extensions or external tools is convenient, but it doesn’t automatically make everything legal or risk-free.
+Using a free video downloader firefox extension is convenient, but it does not automatically make everything legal or risk-free.
 Most streaming services and content platforms include copyright clauses in their terms: they typically allow you to watch content on their site or apps, not to redistribute the files elsewhere.

 - Use downloads only for personal offline viewing.

-- Only save video content for which you have valid viewing/access rights.
+- Only save video content for which you have valid viewing or access rights.

 - Check each site's terms (YouTube, Twitch, OTT services, etc.) before downloading.

-- Be extra careful with content that’s clearly behind a paywall or subscription.
+- Be extra careful with content that is clearly behind a paywall or subscription.

-Also, remember that services like Netflix, Amazon Prime Video, Disney+ and others use advanced streaming techniques, which makes the Firefox browser addons hard to adapt to their compatibility.
+Also, services like Netflix, Amazon Prime Video, and Disney+ use advanced DRM streaming techniques, which makes any Firefox browser addon hard to adapt to their content protection layers.

-Regarding the videos for testing, my rule is that if YouTube videos can be downloaded, I will use the same 8K UHD HDR video for comparison.
-For those who do not support YouTube, I will uniformly compare them based on the download performance of a 4K video on Vimeo.
+Regarding the videos for testing, my rule is that if YouTube videos can be downloaded, I use the same 8K UHD HDR video for comparison.
+For those that do not support YouTube, I compare them based on the download performance of a 4K video on Vimeo.

 |